outmoded/university/README.md

 ### How can I help?

-There are lots of way you can help make this experiment succeed and help shape a new format for teaching development skills:
+There are lots of way you can help make hapijs university succeed and help shape a new format for teaching development skills:
 - Submit Pull Requests to improve this readme, add examples, write quick tutorials on how to work with git, etc.
 - Look for issues with a [`help wanted` label](https://github.com/hueniverse/hueniversity/labels/help%20wanted) or [`new contributor` label](https://github.com/hueniverse/hueniversity/labels/new%20contributor) and help with those.
 - Randomly pick submitted Pull Request and review them, offering advice and helping others improve their skills.